 Explain to students that the plotline of a film can't move forward unless there is a conflict with urgency.
 A film's urgency is the reason the problem needs to be resolved-and, for the purpose of a 10- to 12-page screenplay, resolved fairly quickly.
 After going over the key terms at the top of this "Identify the Conflict and the Ticking Clock" handout, ask students to complete the scaffolded prompts.
-Remind students that their screenplay must fit the theme "teamwork" by discussing the ways that members of a team are individual parts that make up a larger whole.
+Remind students that their screenplay must fit the theme Embracing Change by discussing the ways that change can be a catalyst for both character and plot development.
 By the end of the activity, students will have generated at least three "ticking clocks" that they can turn into a full plot structure.